simonmichael/hledger_site/essentials.md

 Whenever you like:

 6. [Run reports](#reports) to answer questions and gain insight
-7. Refine things (account names, CSV rules, file layout, scripts) when you want to improve your reports and efficiency.
+7. Refine account names, CSV rules etc. to improve your reports and efficiency.

 Knowing some [double entry accounting] will help you get the most from hledger, but you can do fine just by following the examples below.
 You'll find your